All Episodes

 I never want to be in a situation where I would ever have to pull my gun out.

-Um to me it's a responsibility.
+To me, it's a responsibility.

-It's always the bad guys, they're not gonna obey any laws you pass anyway.
+They're not going to obey any laws you pass anyway.

-Look, the law-abiding citizens who go in through the process to get a concealed handgun permit, as you say, they tend to be extremely law-abiding, but they're also reticent to go and use their guns.
+Look, the law-abiding citizens who go through the process to get a concealed handgun permit, as you say, they tend to be extremely law-abiding.

 They only use it as a last resort when there's nothing else that they can go and do.

-And uh, you know, if it'd be great if the police were there.
+And, you know, if it'd be great if the police were there.

-They know they virtually always arrive on the crime scene after the crimes occurred, and the question is what's the safest course of action?
+But you look at surveys of police, they know they virtually always arrive on the crime scene after the crimes occurred.

-And what you find is that having a gun is b by far the safest course of action.
+And what you find is that having a gun is by far the safest course of action.

 You know what statistics stunned me the most in your book?